 EDUCATION AND BACKGROUND:

-I graduated magna cum laude from Muhlenberg College in 2010.
-There, I was a member of the Alpha Mu Gamma foreign language
+I graduated magna cum laude from Muhlenberg College in 2011.
+At Muhlenberg, I served as French

-tutor at Casa Guadalupe after-school program, working with underprivileged, inner-city students.
-I brought my love for creative writing
+tutor at Casa Guadalupe after-school program, working with underprivileged, inner-city students, and brought my love for foreign languages and creative writing

 to life as the Editor